[Hanamaki City, Iwate Prefecture] 1.4m deep! Japan's longest standing bath. A nostalgic, three-story wooden hot spring inn, "Fujisan Ryokan"

 • Address: 75-1 Nakahira, Hanamaki City, Iwate Prefecture

-• Accommodation fee: See official website or travel reservation site
+• Accommodation fees: See the official website or travel booking site

 • URL: Fujisan Ryokan